A Thin Disguise

 Given the Z-XIII’s short life and flying career, and that it only existed as a single prototype, there is actually a respectable amount of information regarding it online:

-This link will take you to a short summary of the aircraft, including details of its dimensions and performance:
+The website of the Czechoslovak Historic Flight contains a short summary of the Z-XIII, including details of its dimensions and performance.